-When everything is said and done when it comes to predicting when to buy or sell a house, there really is no “right” time – just good times and better times.
+When everything is said and done when it comes to predicting when to sell or buy a house in Surrey, Cloverdale, and the Fraser Valley, there really is no “right” time – just good times and better times.
 While there are certain indicators that, as a buyer or seller, you can you use to your advantage, it never guarantees you a successful purchase or sale.
 People may argue that there is a science to it, but at the end of it all, it’s best to do what makes sense to you personally, and what feels right.
 It’s good to take into consideration factors like the current housing market, market trends, mortgage rates, and yes, even the season, but it isn’t the be-all-end-all.

 We recommend researching to the best of your ability and speaking to a professional to gain inside knowledge and guidance.
 But take care to not let yourself obsess over it – things change all the time and if you’re patiently waiting for the perfect time to make your move, you may never make it.